addyosmani/backbone-fundamentals/chapters/01-introduction.md

 Does the following describe you?:

-"I want something flexible which offers a minimalist solution to separating concerns in my application.
-It should support a persistence layer and RESTful sync, Models, Views (with Controllers), event-driven communication, templating, and routing.
-It should be imperative, allowing Views to update themselves when Models change.
-I’d like some decisions about the architecture left up to me.
-Ideally, many large companies have used the solution to build non-trivial applications.
+"I want a flexible library which allows me to cleanly separate concerns in my application.
+It should support a persistence layer and RESTful sync, models, views, event-driven communication and routing.
+I’d like some decisions about the architecture left up to me."

 As I may be building something complex, I’d like there to be an active extension community around the framework that is already addressing issues I may run into down the road.
 Ideally, there are also scaffolding tools available for the solution."